Depression Therapy in Ventura, CA

 Depression is treatable.
 In the thick of it, it may feel hopeless.
 But there is hope and getting better is possible.

-Coping Skills For Depression
+What Are Coping Skills For Depression?

 Another important coping skill for depression is self compassion.
 Basically, self compassion is talking to yourself like you’d talk to a good friend- with kindness.
 The three core components of self compassion are: self-kindness, mindfulness, and common humanity.
 Kristin Neff, Ph.D. has a lot of great resources on her website https://self-compassion.org.